metamath/lamp-guide/docs/index.md

 #### Editing a statement

 You can edit the statement.
-By default, you can do this by clicking on the text with the mouse left button or by touching it using a touchscreen.
+By default, you can do this by long-clicking on the statement text.
 Once you're done, press the
 icon <img width="16" height="16" src="save.svg" alt="save"> (save)
 to save the edited statement, or the